magic-wormhole/magic-wormhole/docs/server-protocol.md

 and also adds the WebSocket as subscribed to that mailbox, so new messages are delivered immediately to the connected client.
-There is no explicit ack to the `open` command, but since all clients add a message to the mailbox as soon as they connect, there will always be a `message` reponse shortly after the `open` goes through.
+There is no explicit ack to the `open` command, but since all clients add a message to the mailbox as soon as they connect, there will always be a `message` response shortly after the `open` goes through.
 The `close` command provokes a `closed` response.

 The `close` command accepts an optional "mood" string: this allows clients to